-Macbook, and Macintosh are registered trademarks of Apple Computer, Inc. Atari is a registered trademark of Atari U.S. Corporation.
+Macbook, Apple Silicon and Macintosh are registered trademarks of Apple Computer, Inc. Atari is a registered trademark of Atari U.S. Corporation.
 Athlon, Athlon XP,

-Opteron, and Phenom are registered trademarks of AMD.
+Opteron, Phenom, and Ryzen are registered trademarks of AMD.
 Microsoft, Windows, Windows NT, Windows XP,

-Windows Vista, Windows 7, and/or other Microsoft products referenced herein are either trademarks or registered trademarks of Microsoft.
+Windows Vista, Windows 7, Windows 8, Windows 10, Windows 11, Visual Studio, .NET, and/or other Microsoft products referenced herein are either trademarks or registered trademarks of Microsoft.
 Intel, Pentium,

 Core 2, Core i7, and Atom are registered trademarks of Intel.
 PowerPC is a trademark of IBM.
 Additional company and product names may be trademarks or registered trademarks of the individual companies and are respectfully acknowledged.